Tony Sparano, Minnesota Vikings Offensive Line Coach, Dies At 56

 — Brian Hartline (@brianhartline) July 22, 2018

 “Man, when it rains it pours,” tweeted the Vikings’ Tashawn Bower.
 “Rest In Peace coach Sparano.
-Prayers going to your family and friends and our Viking organization.
+Prayers going to your family, and friends, and our Viking organization.
 Lost 4 coaches in the past 2 months.
 Wishing I was able to reverse time and tell not just these people but everyone that’s [important] to me I appreciate you.
 You never know when someone’s last day is.
 I’m trying to mend any broken or damaged relationship I have with people because you never know when it’s too late.
 Been learning to love more and make time for the people I love the hard way.”

 Damn I’m at a loss for words RIP coach Sparano taught me so much not just about football about life also one of the biggest reasons why I signed with the @RAIDERS was because of you coach thanks for everything love you coach RIP